jayadamsmorgan/LTF/docs/TESTS/TEST_VARIABLES.md

 * **Constant** variables cannot be overridden from the CLI.
 * For **Enum** and **Enum with default**:
   * CLI values must be listed in `values`
   * `default` (if present) must also be listed in `values`
+* If specified variable was not registered LTF will print **warning** message but continue executing tests.

 If validation fails, LTF exits with an error before executing tests.